 These drugs are potentially more dangerous when taken in large quantities.
 Other abused substances include anabolic steroids, which are used to improve performance while developing muscles and strength.

 The negative side effects of taking steroids can range from mild to very severe.
 Steroid abusers can develop acne, liver cancer and issues leading to heart attacks.
 Using steroids can also harm the body’s ability to produce hormones.
 It also impacts sperm production in males while causing male pattern baldness and the development of breasts.

 Get Help for Substance Abuse Today

 If you’re still wondering, “what is substance abuse?” or you have tried to quit abusing substances on your own and haven’t been successful, seek professional help and treatment immediately.
-Gateway Foundation has been serving our community with evidence-based substance abuse treatment for 50 years and counting.
+Gateway has been serving our community with evidence-based substance abuse treatment for 50 years and counting.
 Reach out to us through our 24-hour helpline at 877.505.4673 or send us a direct message through our contact page now.